 To make your existing forms GDPR proof while collecting mobile phone numbers for mobile marketing, you need to adjust two things in existing lead flows.
-First you need to add the "mobile phone number" field.
+First, you need to add the "mobile phone number" field.
 Secondly, you need to add an opt-in checkbox.

 You will find consumers are willing to give you their mobile phone number if you clearly tell them the purpose and frequency of use.
 For this, you use the opt-in checkbox.
-Within the GDPR, consumers need to give their consciously consent by means of an opt-in, like for example a checkbox.
+Within the GDPR, consumers need to give their conscious consent by means of an opt-in, like for example a checkbox.
 So that means you can’t pre-check the checkbox.

 To boost collecting mobile phone numbers for your mobile marketing campaign, you could also think of a giveaway.
 Outline the sign-up requirements and use an incentive such as a discount or exclusive online content in return for a mobile phone number.
-Don’t bother the visitor with a long form with many fields, but only ask for the bare minimum like only first name and mobile phone number.
+Don’t bother the visitor with a long-form with many fields, but only ask for the bare minimum like only first name and mobile phone number.

 3. Make your message personal and relevant

 When communicating with customers, make sure the message you send is highly personalized and targeted.
-This prevents your message being interpreted as intrusive or spam.
+This prevents your message from being interpreted as intrusive or spam.
 Also, offer a clear and user-friendly unsubscribe option.
 It’s better to have a smaller database with people wanting to receive your message, than being perceived as spam.